Michael Chaplin (writer): Life

-Other TV work includes the ITV drama screened in 2006 – “Pickles - The Dog Who Won The World Cup” and his TV adaption of Michelle Magorian’s novel Just Henry screened in 2011.
-Chaplin also worked on the BBC series Robin Hood and the ITV series Wild at Heart.
+Other TV work includes the ITV drama screened in 2006 – Pickles - The Dog Who Won The World Cup and the TV adaption of Michelle Magorian's novel Just Henry screened in 2011.
+Chaplin worked on the BBC series Robin Hood and the ITV series Wild at Heart.

-Chaplin's radio work for BBC Radio 4 encompasses single plays like “Hair In The Gate” (1990), “One-Way Ticket to Palookaville” (1992), and “The Song Thief” (2008), later adapted for the People's Theatre, Newcastle, during its centenary year in 2011.
-There were also seven contributions to “The Stanley Baker Baxter Playhouse” : “Flying Down to Greenock”, “Fife Circle” and “A Dish of Neapolitan”, “The Pool” and “Melancholy Baby”.
-Chaplin created and wrote all 13 plays in the much loved series “Two Pipe Problems” (2006-2013) about life in a retirement home for faded theatricals with a Sherlock Holmes trope, starring Richard Briers and Stanley Baxter.
-This came to an end in 2013 following the death of Richard Briers.
+Chaplin's radio work for BBC Radio 4 includes single plays like Hair In The Gate (1990), One-Way Ticket to Palookaville (1992), and The Song Thief (2008), later adapted for the People's Theatre, Newcastle upon Tyne, in 2011.
+There were also seven contributions to The Stanley Baker Baxter Playhouse : "Flying Down to Greenock", "Fife Circle" and "A Dish of Neapolitan", "The Pool" and "Melancholy Baby".
+Chaplin created and wrote all 13 plays in the series Two Pipe Problems (2006–2013) about life in a retirement home for faded theatricals with a Sherlock Holmes trope.

-Since returning to Newcastle in 2006 with his wife Susan Chaplin, a silversmith and teacher, Chaplin has written various books of non-fiction about the unique culture of the region, including “Come and See” (2011), an affectionate memoir of the beautiful Tyneside Cinema where Chaplin received his cinematic education in the late 60s.
-In 2013, “Tyne View - A Walk Around the Port of Tyne”, an exploration of the social history, culture and soul of the river, appeared with contributions from artist Birtley Aris, photographer Charles Bell, and poet Christy Ducker.
-Both books are published by New Writing North and in January 2014 “Tyne View” went into its 2nd edition.
-Chaplin has also contributed 20 story panels based on South Tyneside's maritime history to South Shields’ new library and resource centre, The Word.
-Chaplin has also edited two collections of the work of his father Sid Chaplin: “In Blackberry Time” published by Bloodaxe Books in 1987 and “Hame – My Durham” published by Mayfly Books in 2016 to mark the birth centenary of the author.
-The latter featured photographs by Karen Atkinson, idiosyncratic maps by the late artist Birtley Aris and an extended essay by Michael Chaplin on the social history of SW Durham, his father's so-called ‘heartland’.
+Since returning to Newcastle in 2006 with his wife Susan Chaplin, a silversmith and teacher, Chaplin has written various books of non-fiction about the culture of the region, including Come and See (2011), about Tyneside Cinema.
+In 2013, Tyne View - A Walk Around the Port of Tyne was published, with contributions from artist Birtley Aris, photographer Charles Bell, and poet Christy Ducker.
+Chaplin has contributed twenty story panels based on South Tyneside's maritime history to South Shields' library and resource centre, The Word.
+Chaplin has also edited two collections of the work of his father Sid Chaplin: In Blackberry Time published by Bloodaxe Books in 1987, and Hame – My Durham published by Mayfly Books in 2016 to mark the birth centenary of the author.